quayzar/dependency-scanner/README.md

 It accepts a user-provided path to a local target project directory; by default it returns information on the project dependencies, including package name, version, current upstream version, and count of any CVEs.
 There are several flags to modify script behavior / response:

- * `--help, -h: Show help message and exit
+ * `--help, -h`: Show help message and exit
- * `--path PATH, -p: Set path to local target project directory
+ * `--path PATH, -p`: Set path to local target project directory
  * `--boolean, -b`: Return a Boolean assessment of the project (`FAIL` if any outdated or vulnerable dependencies; `PASS` if not), designed for use in automated testing
  * `--verbose, -v`: Return CVE details, including CVE ID, summary, and link to details
  * `--version, -V`: Return the script's current version and exit